 4 – Talk Directly

 The most direct way to increase your emotional intelligence is to find someone you are close to (such as your partner) and discuss how you feel.
-This will help you to understand how the other person feels and for you to release pent up frustrations.
-Releasing bottled up energy can assist in personal mastery, as there will be little holding you back.
+This will help you to understand how the other person feels and for you to release pent-up frustrations.
+Releasing bottled-up energy can assist in personal mastery, as little will be holding you back.
 Good listeners are rare to find, but they are invaluable.

 5 – Evaluation

-Most people live in subjective bubbles.
-For example, the authoritarian manager can often have no idea how he or she comes across to others.
-You can evaluate how you make others feel in order to improve your emotional intelligence.
-Another way to evaluate your emotional intelligence is through journaling your daily experience and quiet reflection.
-Always remember that your relationship to yourself will be reflected in your relationship to others.
+Most people live in personal bubbles.
+For example, the authoritarian manager can often not understand how they come across to others.
+You can evaluate how you make others feel to improve your emotional intelligence.
+Another way to assess your emotional intelligence is through journaling your daily experience and quiet reflection.
+Remember that your relationship with yourself will reflect your relationship with others.